LF-digitala-kanaler/LFDS/content/visual-identity/graphics/graphic-objects.md

 ## Resources

-In the LFUI-graphics.sketch document you will find a lot of graphics.
+In the Figmafile WIP_Commons you will find a lot of graphics.
 These graphics are optimized for digital use with correct RGB values and the original size has a 3px stroke.

 ### Combining objects to illustrations